enoyaoo/Banking_Customer_Churn_Analysis/README.md

-# Heart Attack Prediction
+# Banking Customer Churn Analysis

 ## Overview
-This project aims to analyze the Customer Churn of a Bank.
+This project aims to analyze the Customer Churn of a Bank with the aid of visualization by Tableau.

 ## Data